Rangers pleased with performance heading into Christmas break

 They don’t play again until they host Montreal Wednesday at Madison Square Garden (assuming the rise of COVID cases around the league doesn’t cause that game to be postponed).

-And they likely will have No. 1 goaltender Igor Shesterkin available then, following two-and-a-half weeks on injured reserve with a lower-body injury.
-They may, too, have leading scorer Artemi Panarin back after he missed Friday’s game with a lower-body injury.
+The Rangers announced that No. 1 goaltender Igor Shesterkin has come off injured reserve following two-and-a-half weeks of being sidelined with a lower-body injury.
+They may also have leading scorer Artemi Panarin back after he missed Friday’s game with a lower-body injury.

 And, judging by their performance in the last two games, it may be that the first line, with Mika Zibanejad, Chris Kreider and Kaapo Kakko, is starting to find its stride.